kerma2/slate/source/includes/_electors.md

   .catch(APIErrorHandler)
   .catch(err => {
     if (err instanceof CollegeNotFound)
-      // The establishment could not be found
+      // The college could not be found

     // Handle any other errors
   })